Jae-Kyung/Intrinsic-spherical-smoothing-method-based-on-generalized-Bezier-curves-and-sparsity-inducing-penali/README.md

 $$

 where $\lambda > 0$ is the complexity parameter.
+As the complexity parameter $\lambda$ increases, the difference in the velocity vectors of the two geodesic segments becomes smaller.

 ## Estimator
 For a fixed $\lambda$, the penalized intrinsic spherical B\'ezier (PISB) curve is defined as